Mathématique: Chapter 61

 “Oh,” Rush said weakly, balancing on the balls of his feet and his fingertips.
 “You’re a—Space Pirate, then?”

 “Well, no one calls it that but me.
-The rest of the Space Pirates don’t really like the term,” Dale said, peering out from behind the piano.
+The rest of the Space Pirates don’t really like the term.”
+Dale peered over the top of the piano.
 “They call themselves the ‘Lucian Alliance.’
 Sorry.
 I’m not great at this.”

 “Space piracy?”

-“I think you’re doing fine, given the circumstances,” Rush whispered shakily, hoping to encourage the man’s explanatory tendencies.
-“You might consider sharpening up your language.
+“I think you’re doing fine, given the circumstances,” Rush said shakily, hoping to encourage the man’s expository tendencies.
+“Y’might consider sharpening your language?
 Space Pirates—well, as a term, it’s not terribly specific.”

 “Was that a specific case or a general case?”